bonitasoft/bonita-doc/md/project-documentation-generation.md

 #### Project Quality

-In order to have maintainable and understandable projects, we strongly recommend that to fill out description fields.
+To have maintainable and understandable projects, we strongly recommend that to fill out description fields.

 The generated documentation will show all the missing descriptions and will make it easier to request the required information.

 ### Improve your processes

-The documentation also provides an easy-to-access baseline for the design of your processes that can be then used to brainstorm the next improvements.
+The documentation also provides an easy-to-access baseline of your processes that can be then used to brainstorm the next improvements.

 ### Explain

 The documentation will help onboard new users of the processes and applications or anyone that will be working on the project.
 No need to install studio all you need is access to the documentation!